 Ensure there are plenty of obstacles for someone to handle if they sneak into your yard.

-The looser your walkways, the more noise feet will make when pressed against the surface.
+The looser your walkways, the more noise your feet will make when pressed against the surface.
 You can have grass, but ensure you place gravel or loose rock around your home to make it clear when someone walks to your house.